Sea Limited [SE] – Mismatched value and price: Is it Worth Buying?

 Sea Limited [NYSE:SE]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Sea Limited [SE], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
-This is compared to its latest closing price of $38.45.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For Sea Limited [SE], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
+On average, stock market experts give SE an Buy rating.
+The average 12-month price forecast for this stock is $44.46, with the high estimate being $62.00, the low estimate being $54.50 and the median estimate amounting to $56.65.
+This is compared to its latest closing price of $43.93.

 Fundamental Analysis of Sea Limited [SE]